 There are no universal NPS benchmarks.
 Which Net Promoter Score is “good” or “bad” varies from industry to industry and from company to company.

 It is best to measure your NPS regularly and look for patterns.
-If your NPS is improving, you are going in the right direction.
+If your Net Promoter Score is improving, you are going in the right direction.
 If your NPS is declining, you should make some changes.

 At Survicate, we investigated our customers' average Net Promoter Scores to create a comprehensive NPS benchmark report.
 Here's what the benchmarks look like for our client base: